AnthonyDTU/esp32-project-template/README.md

-## Creating a new project from this template
+## Using this template to create a new project
+Another Esp project... alright, lets do it

+To begin with, I have to try this myself, so this section will be written a little later.

+***GLHF!***

 ## Using Docker

 This repo is designed to be opened in a **Dev Container**.
 However, there ary some steps that needs to be taken, to ensure functionallity and optimal performance.